wowashuwow/wowashuwow.github.io/_pages/about.md

 ## Now, if you want the short version...

-I'm a full-stack writer for B2B businesses.
+I'm a full-stack writer for B2B SaaS companies.

-What's a full-stack writer? **A full-stack writer is one who has know-how of the entire content marketing process - including content strategy, SEO, and basic design skills - with stellar writing chops as their core skillset.** I'm that guy.
+What's a full-stack writer? **A full-stack writer is one who has know-how of the entire content marketing process - including content strategy, SEO, and basic design skills - with stellar writing chops at the core of their skillset.** I'm that guy.

 Speaking of writing,

-Writing that's technically accurate *builds confidence*.
+Writing that's technically accurate *inspires confidence* in your product.

-Writing that's human *develops trust*.
+Writing that's human *builds trust* in your company.

-Writing that's sprinkled with clever little nuggets to make the reader feel like you're directly speaking to them *connects*.
+Writing that's sprinkled with inside references *creates a personal connection*.

-But when writing does all three, it *delights*.
+When writing does all three, it *delights*.

 I'm a sucker for [writing that delights](/work/).
-It's one of the last missing pieces of the *Premium Brand Experience* jigsaw puzzle that many B2B businesses are trying to put together.
+It's one of the last missing pieces that turns a B2B SaaS company from a name in the market into a brand customers have confidence in, trust deeply, and feel connected to.

 ## Oh, you want the long version?